FSAs, Status Changes, and Contributions

 Can I change my health FSA contributions?

 You may be offered an FSA account during open enrollment.
-If you choose to enroll, you will select a contribution amount up to the IRS-mandated maximum limit (see 2023 limit).
+If you choose to enroll, you will select a contribution amount up to the IRS-mandated maximum limit.
 If your family status changes during the year, you may want to increase or decrease the amount you are contributing to your FSA for that plan year.
 You may change contributions only IF your employer’s plan allows it AND the change is for an eligible reason as defined by the IRS.
 Other changes may not be permitted at all, regardless of the plan.

 Increasing FSA Contributions